ibsusu/ambaic-public/README.md

 ### ./server

-As such the server directory is not used much anymore at this stage.
+Since the client hits the database (Supabase) directly the server directory is not used much anymore at this stage.
 The main exception there is that it holds [sqlStuff](server/sqlStuff), all of the important sql commands are located there and they're used to set up the database.